t-kirschner/CherryBanks/README.md

 - Run the "java -jar Main.jar" command to run the application.
 You should now see the Main Menu of "CherryBanks".

-If you are using a development environment such as IntelliJ IDEA or Eclipse, you can also run the Kotlin application directly from the development environment by executing the Run or Debug command.
+If you are using a development environment such as IntelliJ IDEA or Eclipse, you can also run the Kotlin application directly from the development environment by executing the Run command.

 Have fun banking!